If you’re in customer service, you’re probably noticing an increasing emphasis on customer engagement. There’s good reason for that.

 A knowledge base is a kind of virtual instruction manual for your product.
 It’s often the first place your customers go when they have questions or issues with your product or service.
 And critically, it can help customers help themselves — a big plus for engagement and satisfaction.

-One of the greatest things about having an active customer community on social media is that it helps you get real-time customer feedback.
+One of the greatest things about having an active customer community on social media is that it helps you get real-time customer feedback and a good understanding of customer needs.
 It’s important that you truly engage with your present and prospective customers there.
 That means encouraging conversations and discussions and responding in a timely manner — don’t just post about your product or service and then leave.

 You can provide an awesome customer experience with relevant and interesting stories, humor, and how-tos.
 You can also post on similar interests and “shoulder” industries.
 For example, if you’re a swimming pool manufacturer, then videos of happy vacationers on floaty toys may be just the inspiration your customers are looking for.